Does my child have Sensory Processing Disorder?

 Diagnosing Sensory Processing Disorder

 Sensory Processing Disorders are usually diagnosed by the Occupational Therapist (OT) and Occupational Therapy is recommended to help children and families cope with their occupations (school work, play activities of daily living).
 OTs use sensory integration techniques to help your child's brain respond adaptively to challenging situations through providing graded sensory input in the Sensory Integration Gym.
-OTs also conduct routines based interviews to understand how your environment contributes to maladaptive responses and provides suggestions on sensory diets and strategies to families.
+OTs also conduct routine-based interviews to understand how your environment contributes to maladaptive responses and provide suggestions on sensory diets and strategies to families.

 It is important to take note that Sensory Processing Disorders cannot be cured by medicine.
 It is an underlying neurological processing deficit that can only be treated through Sensory Integration intervention.

-If you have any questions or would like an appointment, please free to contact us!
-In-person therapy services are based in sunny Singapore but we are happy to consult you wherever you are!
+If you have any questions or would like an appointment, feel free to contact us.
+In-person therapy services are based in sunny Singapore but we are happy to consult you wherever you are.

 References